iusrepo/ius.io/docs/FAQs.md

 #### How can I be notified when an IUS package I am using reaches EOL (end of life) status?

-We post to our [public mailing list][10] when a package has reached EOL status.
+Watch our announcements repository[10], where we open a new issue when a package has reached EOL status.

 ### Development and Packaging Questions